PacLII Home | Databases | WorldLII | Search | Feedback

 (d) made available to the public through radio broadcasts and on Government websites.

-(5) For the purpose of paragraph (, govergovernment’s website means the official portal used by the Governmentisseminate nate and publish information about its activities.
+(5) For the purpose of paragraph (4)(d), government’s website means the official portal used by the Government to disseminate and publish information about its activities.

 1. Information Commissioner’s guideline on proactive publication

-The Information Commissioner may, within 12 months of his or her appointment publish a guideline on minimum standards and best practices regarding the duty of a Government agency or relevant private entity to proactively publish information according to sections 6 and 7;/p>d
+The Information Commissioner may, within 12 months of his or her appointment publish a guideline on minimum standards and best practices regarding the duty of a Government agency or relevant private entity to proactively publish information according to sections 6 and 7; and

 1. Code of practice on information and records management